 Jim found the broader baking community to be a source of constant support and inspiration.
 Learning from other bakers locally and online (looking at you #bakersofinstagram), and receiving encouragement and support from other bakers, has helped Jim grow as a baker.
 Beyond Jim’s own experience, it was listening to the needs and wants of the baking community that started Jim down the road to making the The Challenger Bread Pan.

 Not enough steam, inconsistent heat, burned hands.
 And repeat.
 Every bread baker knows this struggle.
 Frustrated by the seeming impossibility of achieving the perfect loaf, and unsuccessful in finding the equipment he needed to do so at home—an ever-optimistic Jim decided to create exactly what he wanted and what the baking community needed: a cast iron bread pan specifically designed to produce bakery quality bread, baked in a home oven.

-Jim found a mentor in Sara Dahmen of House Copper, and she introduced him to a great product designer, Julia Behm of Design Between.
-After iterating the design for a year, the first pan prototypes went into production in July 2018, at that time known as #jimsbreadpan.
+Jim a worked world-class mentor and product designer, iterating the design for a year.
+The first Challenger Bread Pan® prototypes went into production in July 2018, at that time known as #jimsbreadpan.

 The ever-growing community of bakers were enthusiastic product testers.
 Their feedback and positive response propelled Jim, along with the help of Trevor Wilson, to make the first great pan prototype into an even better second design which was introduce October 2018.

 The new model was just plain sexy as hell!
 The tooling and the molds created to shape liquid cast iron, was completed in December 2018, followed by the first four samples of the improved pan the following January.